Ytel-Inc/Message360-NodeJS-Helper-Library/README.md

 ![](http://message360.com/wordpress/wp-content/uploads/2014/08/message360.png)

 ### Welcome to the Message360 NodeJS Helper Library
-This is home to the Official Java Message360 REST API.
+This is home to the Official NodeJS Message360 REST API.

 ```javascript
 var m360 = require('m360');